Part 1

 God says he is good to those who wait for him.

-We prefer to believe this declaration means that God will reward us with physical health and material abundance if we endure our hardships with patience and virtue.
+We prefer to believe this declaration means God will reward us with physical health and material abundance if we endure our hardships with patience and virtue.

-We will realize that he truly is who he claims to be—our refuge, comforter, redeemer, deliverer, and friend.
+We will realize he truly is who he claims to be—our refuge, comforter, redeemer, deliverer, and friend.

 We will discover that his love is inexhaustible, unchanging, unwavering, ever-present, and utterly dependable.